Compdog-inc/scasium-bugs/README.md

 # Scasium bug reporting

 ## Before reporting
-Before reporting a bug, first check if it has already been reported.
+Before reporting a bug, first check if it has been reported already.

 ## Reporting a bug
  1. Create a new issue